 Policy 1: All Head Coaches, that coach teams in Peewee or above teams at competitive levels, as determined by the Branch, must be Development 1 “Certified” (other than those requiring High Performance 1).
 It is recommended that all assistant coaches have Development 1 ‘”Trained” status.
 This would take effect in the 2015 / 16 season.

-Policy 2: All Head Coaches coaching Bantam, Midget, Junior A teams that compete in Interprovincial or National Championships or the highest level as determined by the Branch, must be High Performance 1 Certified¹.
-It is recommended that all Assistant coaches be at minimum Development 1 trained.
-This would take effect starting in the 2015/16 season and 2016/17 for Junior 'A'.
+Policy 2: All Head Coaches coaching Bantam, Midget, Junior "A" teams that compete in Interprovincial or National Championships or the highest level as determined by the Member, must be High Performance 1 'certified'.
+It is recommended that all Assistant coaches be at minimum Development 1 "trained".

 All Coaches coaching Novice, Atom, Peewee, Bantam and Midget community sport streams require at a minimum Coach 2 – Coach Level Training.